Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Matchup vs. Tampa Bay

-- Diggs collected 173 receiving yards in his single career matchup against the Buccaneers, 95.5 more than his over/under in Sunday's game.
+- Diggs had 173 receiving yards per game in one career matchup against the Buccaneers, 95.5 more than his receiving yards prop bet over/under for Sunday's game (77.5).

 - Note: Diggs' stats vs. Buccaneers date back to 2016.